To develop properly, your baby needs plenty of tummy time. What should you do if they don’t seem to enjoy it?

 How do you get your baby used to tummy time?

-Some babies don’t much like being on their stomachs.
-If this is the case with your child, here are some tips to get them used to this position.
+Some babies don’t really like being on their stomach.
+If this is the case for your child, the following tips may help them get used to it.

-Your baby may enjoy being on their stomach more if you get down on their level to
+Your baby may enjoy being on their belly more if you get down to their eye level and

 interact with them.

 - When your baby is on their back, gently turn them onto their stomach.
-They may be less surprised than if you placed them directly on their stomach.
+This is less jarring than placing them directly on their stomach.

-- Take advantage of diaper changes to place your baby on their tummy if they are completely awake and ready to play.
+- Take advantage of diaper changes to place your baby on their tummy if they’re completely awake and ready to play.
+You can place a reminder near their changing table.

 - Place your baby on their stomach and get down in front of them.
 They will naturally be drawn to your face and your voice.
-Place mirrors and toys around your baby.
-Make sure to put them in their field of vision.
-You can roll a small blanket or towel and place it under your baby’s arms to lift them slightly.
+Try placing mirrors and toys around your baby.
+Make sure the objects are in their field of vision to attract their attention.
+To make the activity more relaxing, you can sing nursery rhymes or gently massage your little one’s back.
+If your baby is over 3 months old, you can also prop their arms up slightly with a small rolled-up blanket or towel.

-- Walk around the house with your baby on your forearm, face down.
-Always keep your arm close to your body, as babies are curious and may squirm as they look around.
+- Walk around your home with your baby on your forearm, their eyes to the ground.
+Keep them cradled to your body, as babies are curious and may squirm as they try to look around.

 Things to keep in mind